chainstack/docs/docs/tutorials/ethereum/academic-certificates-with-truffle.md

 * Create a DApp that generates an academic certificate.
 * Deploy the DApp on a public Ethereum node using Chainstack.

-The contract and the Truffle configuration are in the [GitHub repository](https://github.com/chainstack/ethereum-certificates-tutorial).
+The contract and the Truffle configuration are in the <a href="https://github.com/chainstack/ethereum-certificates-tutorial" rel="nofollow">GitHub repository</a>.

 ## Prerequisites

 * [Chainstack account](https://console.chainstack.com/) to deploy an Ethereum node.
-* [Truffle Suite](https://www.trufflesuite.com/) to create and deploy contracts.
+* <a href="https://www.trufflesuite.com/" rel="nofollow">Truffle Suite</a> to create and deploy contracts.

 ## Overview